-I finally spoke up and told a few of my friends about this little planning sessions in my head before every deployment expecting their mouths to drop open.
-But their responses were simply “I do that too”.
+I finally spoke up and told a few of my friends about these little planning sessions in my head before every deployment expecting their mouths to drop open.
+But their responses were simply, “I do that too.”

 Facing First Deployment

-I have just married my husband 3 weeks ago and he has just told me he is getting deployment orders.
-We have only been dating for 7mth before getting married and in that time he had to no standing orders.
+I just married my husband three weeks ago and he has just told me he is getting deployment orders.
+We had only been dating for 7 months before getting married and in that time, he had no standing orders.
 I don’t live on base and we don’t have any kids.
-I have not meet any of the other wives or girlfriends so I feel lost.
-I don’t know what to do??
+I have not met any of the other wives or girlfriends so I feel lost.
+I don’t know what to do.

-Also reach out to just general support groups online.
+Also, reach out to general military support groups online.
 Join a club.
 Volunteer.
 Get a job.
 There are many things you can do to keep yourself busy and meet others at the same time.

 Deployments can be very overwhelming and you’re likely to experience a roller coaster of emotions.
 A support system is vital during deployment.

 Until then, spend as much time with him as possible!